Tram in Lodz

 Another stop on the ŁTR route that’s worth mentioning is Legionów.
 The stop is on Zachodnia Street and it offers the swiftest access to Freedom Square (Plac Wolności) or the northern end of Piotrkowska Street via Rosa’s Passage.

-To reach the Port Łódź retail complex by tram, take number 11 from Piotrkowska-Centrum to the stop Długa.
+To reach the Port Łódź retail complex from Piotrkowska-Centrum, take number 11 to the stop Długa.
 For IKEA, go to the last stop on the line – Chocianowice IKEA.
+It’s also possible to reach IKEA from Plac Wolności with line 17.

+The two most popular shopping centres in Łódź are Galeria Łódzka and Manufaktura.
 The nearest tram stop to Galeria Łódzka is Piłsudskiego-Sienkiewicza.
-There is no direct connection between Galeria Łódzka and Manufaktura so you can walk along to Piotrkowska-Centrum or take either tram 8, 10A, 10B, 12, 14 or 18 one stop along the line.
+There is no direct connection between Galeria Łódzka and Manufaktura so you can walk the short distance from Piłsudskiego-Sienkiewicza to Piotrkowska-Centrum or take either tram 7, 8, 10A, 10B, 12, 14 or 18 one stop along the line.

 A healthy number of tram lines run past two of the three main railway stations in Łódź – Kaliska and Fabryczna.
 Moreover, tram lines 12 and 18 directly connect the two railway stations.

-As for the third main railway station – Widzew – it is only possible to reach it from Piotrkowska-Centrum using lines 10A and 10B.
+As for the third main railway station – Widzew – it is only possible to reach it from Piotrkowska-Centrum using lines 7, 10A and 10B.
 For Widzew Railway Station, get off at the stop Rokicińska – rondo Inwalidów.
+Have in mind that it takes longer to travel between the two railway stations using line 7.
 Tram lines 10A and 10B connect Widzew and Kaliska railway stations while tram 9 connects Widzew and Fabryczna railway stations.

 The Frequency of Trams in Łódź

-On weekdays between 7 a.m. and 5 p.m or 7 a.m. and 18 p.m. depending on the tram line, trams tend to run every 15 minutes in Łódź.
+On weekdays between 7 a.m. and 5 p.m, or 7 a.m. and 18 p.m. depending on the tram line, trams tend to run every 15 minutes in Łódź.
 On the face of it, this frequency is disappointing.
-However, 15-minute intervals are common in Poznań and Wrocław too.
-Moreover, 20-minute intervals between trams appear to be the norm in Kraków.
+However, 15-minute intervals are common in Kraków and Wrocław too.

 There appears to be one major exception to the norm in Łódź.
 On weekdays, tram 8 runs every seven or eight minutes from around 7 a.m. through 18 p.m.